 How to Progress:

-Once you feel comfortable on how to perform chin tuck exercise, you can perform this in sitting, in standing without the support of wall etc. You can gradually increase the hold up to 10 seconds.
+Once you feel comfortable on how to perform chin tuck exercise, you can perform this in sitting, standing without the support of the wall, etc. You can gradually increase the hold up to 10 seconds.
 You can perform chin tuck exercises followed by neck stretching and strengthening exercises to improve strength and flexibility.

-And finally, below is a print out version of this exercise.
+And finally, below is a print-out version of this exercise guide.